slsantosjr/slsantosjr/README.md

 👀 I’m interested to improve my learning in code and change my career path

-🌱 I’m currently learning HTML + CSS + JavaScript
+🌱 I’m currently learning HTML + CSS + JavaScript + MySQL + PostgreeSQL

 💞️ I’m looking to collaborate on webdevelopment projects to learn more, if you have any project for a beginer, let me know!